MarcusJellinghaus/mcp-config/PR_Info/DEVELOPMENT_PROCESS.md

 Wait for presentation of overall plan
 ```
-Can we go through all suggested changes step by step?
+Can we go through all suggested changes and questions step by step?
 You explain, ask and I answer until we discussed all topics?
 ```